marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 **MCEPMaker**
 It calculates MFCCs from Speech Wave files, using Edinburgh Speech Tools.
-For Ubuntu users: `sudo apt - get install speech - tools`
-For Mac OSX users: `brew install speech - tools`
+For Ubuntu users: `sudo apt - get install speech - tools` install directory defaults to /usr/ For Mac OSX users: `brew install speech - tools`
 The path for this tool can be set on the general settings: